Lab Download Integration

 Overview

+As a physician, you may order labs and patients may go to one of several laboratory vendors.
 The general process is this: Each lab will have a SFTP or API service that you can download HL7 lab files (electronically coded lab data) to a folder on your dedicated lab download computer or virtual machine.
 An HL7 transport utility (Mule) will upload the HL7 lab files from the folders to your EMR via a secure channel with private-public keypair in OSCAR for each lab vendor.
 The EMR will then process the HL7 lab data and file to the corresponding patients, and will show up in your InBox for review.

 Get Electronic Data Transfer (EDT) accounts